ga-dc/js1/05-02-closures-and-this/readme.md

 user.getUserId() // 555; returns the updated userId variable
 ```

-Here we have a function `user` that sets a variable `userId` and returns an object full of methods.
-The first method, `getUserId`, returns `userId`, and the second method, `setUserId`, allows you to set the `userId` with an argument.
-As expected, when we call `user.getUserId()` we are returned with the value of `999`.
-Then when we call `user.setUserId(555)` the outer function's variable value is set to the given argument, `555`.
-Consequently, the `userId`'s reference has been updated and now when we call `.getUserId()` we are returned with the updated **reference** to the variable and **not** its originally stored value.
+Here we have a function `user` that sets a variable `userId` and returns an
+object full of methods.
+The first method, `getUserId`, returns `userId`, and
+the second method, `setUserId`, allows you to set the `userId` with an argument.
+As expected, when we call `user.getUserId()` we are returned with the value of
+`999`.
+Then when we call `user.setUserId(555)` the outer function's variable
+value is set to the given argument, `555`.
+Consequently, the `userId`'s
+reference has been updated and now when we call `.getUserId()` we are returned
+with the updated **reference** to the variable and **not** its originally stored
+value.

 *note:* The ability of reference by closures can be as harmful as it is helpful.
-For example, because closures have access to the updated values of the outer function’s variables, you must be conscious of which version of the variable your closure (inner function) is using if it does in fact get updated.
+For example, because closures have access to the updated values of the outer
+function’s variables, you must be conscious of which version of the variable
+your closure (inner function) is using if it does in fact get updated.

 ---

 <a name = "lab1"></a>
 ## Create a Closure: Independent Practice (15 mins)

-What better way to learn something than by doing it?!
-For the next 15 minutes, create a closure that will help you create colored sticky notes dynamically in your DOM with the click of a button.
+Create a closure that will help you create colored sticky notes dynamically in
+your DOM with the click of a button.
 The results should look something like:

 ![](https://s3.amazonaws.com/f.cl.ly/items/30342l3m3N151L442S1Z/Image%202015-12-03%20at%207.23.15%20PM.png)